newrelic/docs-website/src/data-dictionary/events/NrConsumption/AppTransactionsAnalyzedMillions.md

   - NrMTDConsumption
 ---

-The number of APM app transactions, in millions, analyzed by New Relic AI.
+The number of APM app transactions, in millions, analyzed by applied intelligence.